documentationfor yFiles for HTML 3.0.0.1

 graph.groupNodes(generator)

-If you want to let the receiver of the value be able to enumerate the values of an iterator more than once, either cache the values in an iterable, first, or use a generator function, that can be called, again.
-If you don’t want it to be dynamic, or generation is computationally expensive, consider caching it:
+If you want the receiver of the value to be able to enumerate the values of an iterator more than once, either cache the values in an iterable first, or use a generator function that can be called again.
+If you don’t want it to be dynamic, or if generation is computationally expensive, consider caching it:

 let node = graph.createNode()